-The following Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations of Protech Home Medical Corp. ("Protech" or the "Company"), prepared as of February 26, 2020 and should be read in conjunction with the consolidated financial statements for the quarter ended March 31, 2020, including the notes therein.
-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations of Protech Home Medical Corp. ("Protech" or the "Company"), prepared as of June 24, 2020 and should be read in conjunction with the amended and restated consolidated financial statements for the quarter ended March 31, 2020, including the notes therein.
+The amended and restated consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise specified, all financial data is presented in Canadian dollars.
 The words "we", "our", "us", "Company", and "Protech" refer to Protech Home Medical Corp and/or the management and employees of the Company.